ryouchinsa/donut/README.md

 Using the script [general_json2yolo.py](https://github.com/ryouchinsa/Rectlabel-support/blob/master/general_json2yolo.py), you can convert the RLE mask with holes to the YOLO segmentation format.

-The RLE mask is converted to a parent polygon and a child polygon using `cv2.findContours()`.
+The RLE mask is converted to a parent polygon and a child polygon using `cv2.findContours()`.<br>
-The parent polygon points are sorted in clockwise order.
+The parent polygon points are sorted in clockwise order. <br>
-The child polygon points are sorted in counterclockwise order.
+The child polygon points are sorted in counterclockwise order.<br>
-Detect the nearest point in the parent polygon and in the child polygon.
+Detect the nearest point in the parent polygon and in the child polygon.<br>
-Connect those 2 points with narrow 2 lines.
+Connect those 2 points with narrow 2 lines.<br>
 So that the polygon with a hole is saved in the YOLO segmentation format.

 ```